Murder of June Anne Devaney: Abduction and murder

-At 1:20 am, Humphreys felt a draught and noticed an open porch door at the end of Ward CH3.
+At 1:20 a.m., Humphreys felt a draught and noticed an open porch door at the end of Ward CH3.
 She closed the door, then saw that June Anne's cot was empty, and that a trail of adult footprints — made by stockinged feet — were upon the highly waxed floor.
 Ominously, the drop side of Devaney's cot was still in place, meaning the child had to have been lifted from her cot.

 Nurse Humphreys made a quick search of the ward, desperately attempting to find June Anne, before alerting other staff to the fact a child was missing.
-After 30 minutes of fruitless searching, staff contacted the local police, who arrived at 1:55 am and immediately began a search of the hospital and its grounds.
+After 30 minutes of fruitless searching, staff contacted the local police, who arrived at 1:55 a.m. and immediately began a search of the hospital and its grounds.

 Discovery

-At 3:17 am., police found June Anne's body.
+At 3:17 a.m., police found June Anne's body.
 She lay face down in the grass directly alongside an 8 ft tall sandstone boundary wall some 300 ft from the ward.
 Her nightdress was torn and raised to waist level, exposing her buttocks and immediately apparent were extensive bloodstains upon her clothing, numerous skull fractures, bludgeoning about her face, and blood exuding from her nostrils.

 The discovery of the child's body and the injuries she had suffered immediately sparked a major murder investigation.
 As such, the area where June Anne's body was discovered was promptly cordoned off, the hospital became a crime scene, and the entire ward was secured and searched.
 At 4:20 a.m., the chief constable of Blackburn Police contacted Scotland Yard, seeking the assistance of an experienced investigator, who—alongside a sergeant—caught the 6:20 a.m. train from Euston to Blackburn.